-Before we delve into the actual adoption costs for the three main variety of adoptions (intercountry, domestic newborn, and adoption from foster care), let’s take a moment and touch on some of the ways that parents have found to finance an adoption.
+Before we delve into the actual adoption costs for the three main varieties of adoptions (intercountry, domestic newborn, and adoption from foster care), let’s take a moment and touch on some of the ways that parents have found to finance an adoption.

 There are many options out there for covering adoption costs.
-Some people have worked a second job, made significant cuts in their spending, or saved for several years in order to finance an adoption.
+Some people have worked a second job, made significant cuts in their spending, or saved for several years to finance an adoption.
 Others have taken out loans, borrowed against their 401K, or taken advantage of an employer’s adoption benefits.
 Adoption grants are out there, but there are far more applicants than funds available, so grants cannot be counted on for funding.
-Finally, some people do fundraise, though within the adoption community, this has a very mixed reception.
+Finally, some people do fundraise, though, within the adoption community, this has a very mixed reception.
 And remember, as you will see, some forms of adoption cost less than others.
 If you qualify for adopting from foster care, and that is something that fits your family, then it can be an affordable adoption option.

 International Adoption Cost

 Let’s now break down what the costs are in adoption, starting with intercountry (or international) adoption.
 The first step in nearly any adoption process is having a home study completed.
 For intercountry adoptions, you will need to make sure that the home study agency you choose is licensed to write home studies for the country you wish to adopt from.
 This may mean that you cannot use the least expensive agency, so be aware of that.
-A home study written for an international adoption is usually around $2,000 to $4,000 dollars.
+A home study written for international adoption is expensive.
 This is what you will pay your agency, but there are most costs as well.
-You will need to be fingerprinted, which can generally cost about $60 per person.
+You will need to be fingerprinted, which can generally cost about money per person.
 (Your state will probably vary.)
-You will also need to have physicals and often a TB test done—which, depending on your insurance, will cost you out of pocket.
+You will also need to have physicals and often a TB test is done—which, depending on your insurance, will cost you out of pocket.
 If you live in a more rural area and use water from a well on your property, you will also have to pay to have your well water tested.
 Finally, if you live outside a certain distance from your adoption agency, you may also have to pay a travel reimbursement to your agency for your social worker’s travel costs.

 Domestic and Foster Adoption Cost

 The adoption cost in regards to domestic newborn adoption will include a variety of fees and expenses.
 There may be an application fee for the adoption agency that the prospective adoptive parents must pay.
 If an adoption attorney is used, he or she will often require a retainer for the services.
 These fees, again, will vary based on the agency or attorney used.
 The first expenses involved are related to ensuring that prospective adoptive parents are legally eligible to adopt a child.
 To ensure this, the prospective adoptive parents will need to go through an adoption home study.
 The home study will need to be done by a licensed adoption professional.
 The cost of this home study will vary based on the state and the adoption agency chosen.
-The average cost of a home study can range between $1,500-$3,000.
+The average cost of a home study can differ depending on your location.

 After the legwork of adoption eligibility is completed, the adoption cost moving forward will largely depend on if the prospective adoptive parents are already matched or need to be matched.
 If the prospective adoptive parents need to be matched with a birth mother, the agency or attorney will often require a match fee.
 This fee allows for the agency or attorney to work, on the prospective adoptive parent’s behalf, to advertise them to expectant mothers as a potential placement for their child.
 There will also likely be birth mother expenses that prospective adoptive parents are obligated to pay under their state law.
 These expenses go towards pregnancy-related expenses such as medical care, maternity clothes, and some living expenses.
-The adoption cost related to birth mother expenses will be determined by the state and may be waived in some instances.
-Some states put a cap on the amount of birth parent expenses that are allowed.
+The adoption cost related to birth mother expenses will be determined by the state and maybe waived in some instances.
+Some states put a cap on the number of birth parent expenses that are allowed.
 To see what birth mother expenses your state requires, you can review that information on this link.

-Once the child is born, the prospective adoptive parents will need to handle adoption costs associated with post placement.
+Once the child is born, the prospective adoptive parents will need to handle adoption costs associated with post-placement.
 Many states require that prospective adoptive parents pay for counseling for birth mothers after placement.
 They will also be required to pay for post-placement visits.
 These post-placement visits are done typically by the licensed adoption professional who conducted their home study.
 They may occur within a week after the child is brought home and often continues once a month until finalization, though the frequency will vary by state.
 The visits can range in price depending on the state and the agency performing the visit.